reflect,reflected

 Some synonyms for "reflect" include accurately reflect, necessarily reflect, directly reflect, etc.

-6. Reflected in High School6.1 Definition
+6. Reflected in High School

 When "reflected" is used in the context of high school, it can mean something that is reflective or derived from others.
 It can also refer to the act of reflecting light, heat, sound, or an image.